 Or do we all tell ourselves what we have to?
 Better to lay blame on ourselves, rather than framing it as a loss we incurred.

 “Let me not give up,” was how Lawrence Cherono recalled the stretch run at yesterday’s post-Marathon day press conference at the Fairmont Copley Plaza Hotel.
 “Anything can happen.
 It was very hard.
 The opponent was very strong.
 But to be the winner motivated me.”

-Having spoken to all the contenders in the days leading up to the big race, Cherono and Desisa has come out as the two favorites with 2017 champ Geoffrey Kirui right there, as well.
+Having spoken to all the contenders in the days leading up to the big race, Cherono and Desisa had emerged as the two favorites with 2017 champ Geoffrey Kirui right there, as well.

 Cherono arrived noted for his course records in Honolulu and Amsterdam (Honolulu champions always perform well in Boston).
-And Desisa, not just for his two victories in Boston but that career-resurrecting win in New York City last fall in the second fastest winning time in that glorious event’s history.
+And Desisa, not just for his two victories in Boston but that career-resurrecting win in New York City last fall in the second fastest winning time in that glorious event’s history, 2:05:59.

-There were many an athlete who carried hope into Hopkinton for the 123rd running of the Boston Marathon.
+There were many athletes who carried hope into Hopkinton for the 123rd running of the Boston Marathon.
 But the ones to watch were those who came with intention, too.

 Hope is passive, intention active.
 With margins of .0002% over a 128-minute span, that difference is what makes sports so compelling.
 It’s all in the margins.